mainwp/mainwp-client-reports-extension/readme.txt

 1. Enable or Disable extension on the "Extensions" page in the dashboard

 == Changelog ==

+= 2.1.2 - 12-15-2017 =
+* Fixed: an issue with reviewing reports
+* Fixed: an issue with sending the same report twice
+* Fixed: an issue with displaying report date range
+* Added: support for the new aum.stats token (Advanced Uptime Monitor 4.2 required)
+* Updated: translation support for the Sucuri scan results

+Updated: date range for preview scheduled report

 = 2.1.1 - 6-23-2017 =
 * Fixed: missing class error